ygmelo30/chess/README.md

 ## Architecture

-The project follows an **object-oriented design** where each chess piece contains its own movement logic.
+The project follows an object-oriented design where each chess piece contains its own movement logic and inherit from a base Piece class.

 ### Core Components